saifscripts/ateiler-client/README.md

 - Smooth checkout process with Cash on Delivery.
 - Admin interface for adding, updating, and deleting products.
 - Admin interface for managing categories and brands.
-- High user experience with animations and smooth transitions.
+- Improved user experience with animations and smooth transitions.
+- Responsive design for a seamless experience on all devices.

 ## Technology Stack

-- React, Redux, RTK Query, React Router, TypeScript
+- React, TypeScript, Redux Toolkit, RTK Query, Tailwind CSS, Keep React

 ## Installation Guideline